romcon/GRIDOPT/README.md

 ## Documentation

-For EPRI developers, see the guides documentation in https://gitlab.epri.com/gat-devs/guides/-/blob/master/tool-guides/GRIDOPT.md.
+For EPRI developers, see the guides documentation in [https://azuredevops.epri.com/EPRI/GAT Suite/_git/guides?path=/tool-guides/GRIDOPT.md](GRIDOPT).

-Version 1.3.6 documentation for this library can be found online `http://pfnet-python.readthedocs.io`.
-But, it is preferred that you build the documentation using Sphinx (prerequisite) by going to the docs folder.
+To build the API documentation it is preferred that you build the documentation using Sphinx (prerequisite) by going to the docs folder.
 Then run `make html` to build html documentation (for example).